 With laparoscopy, tiny fiber-optic instruments are inserted into the body through small surgical openings (thus the name "keyhole").
-A person may have three or more small incisions.
-A video camera is inserted into one opening, which guides the surgeon who is manipulating the instruments in the other two openings.
+A person may have one or more small incisions.
+A video camera is inserted into the opening, which guides the surgeon who is manipulating the instruments in any other openings.
+Sometimes, only one incision is used an all the instruments are placed into it.
+This is called single incision laparoscopic surgery or SILS.
 On the ends of these instruments are such devices as scissors, surgical staplers, scalpels, and sutures (stitches).
 Abdominal laparoscopy involves the following steps:

 The patient is asleep and feels nothing during the procedure.

 Laparoscopy - Patient Experience

 Did you have to have a laparoscopy?
 Please describe your experience.

 Did you experience complications from your laparoscopy?
 How did you recover?

 - Being There for Your Child With Type 1 Diabetes

 - Your Premature Baby: Milestones for the First 18 Months